-Oklahoma Judge approves 5k signature petition for investigation into DHS
+Oklahoma judge approves 5k signature petition for investigation into DHS

 Oklahoma Human Services has always been and will remain an advocate for transparency and will fully cooperate with any investigation initiated with the agency.

-Many individuals have shown their support on social media for the petition, with Page Six Oklahoma even helping to round up volunteers who are interested in collecting signatures.
+Many individuals supported the petition on social media, with Page Six Oklahoma helping round up volunteers to collect signatures.

-Rosario said people interested in joining the cause can also reach her directly at (316) 300-3172 for more information.
+Chico said people interested in joining the cause can also contact her at (316) 300-3172 for more information.

 The deadline to get all 5,000 signatures is December 23.